WorkflowsOnRails/project-report/README.md

           `\includegraphics[width=5in]{./img/<chapter>/<image>}`.
           Omit the file extension from your call to `\includegraphics`, or else your files may not be automatically converted to pdfs.
+* _resources/_: miscellaneous files used to produce the report, but not directly usable by the Makefile.
+Includes resources, Visio diagrams, etc.